awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

 If you have an existing pool of user in your application that you need to migrate you'll have to migrate them into the Cognito user pool of the broker (see [migration instructions](./UserDocumentation.md#migration-instructions)).

+## If you use a standard OIDC client

+The AWS Amplify Identity broker follows the [OpenID Connect 1.0 specification](https://openid.net/specs/openid-connect-core-1_0.html).

+You may already have an existing application that is a OIDC standard client.

+If this is the case you can integrate your application with the broker but keep in mind that:
+* not all the flows and endpoint are implemented
+* the broker is not 100% standard see the [differences with the OIDC standard](./UserDocumentation.md#differences-with-the-oidc-standard) section.

 ## If you use Amplify

 First, you should checkout out our [AWS Amplify client example](https://github.com/awslabs/aws-amplify-identity-broker-client).